Taki, India: Culture and education

 There are a Library (Taki District Library) and a college named Taki Government College situated in Taki town.
 Taki Government High School, is the oldest school of this area.
 Other renowned schools like Taki S. L. Girls High School and Taki Bhabanath High School are there.
 Ramakrishna Mission also established a branch with Taki Ramakrishna Mission High School and hostel facilities in Taki.

-Taki is known for its sweets called "Chhanar Malpoa".
+Taki is known for its sweets called "Chhanar Malpoa" and Khajur Patal is also very popular at the time of winter.
 Other than local Kali Puja, Durga Puja, etc. this place became a tourist picnic spot beside the Ichamati river due to the international border between India and Bangladesh.

 Taki Government College was established in 1950.
 Affiliated to the West Bengal State University, it offers honours courses in Bengali, English, Sanskrit, history, philosophy, political science, economics, geography, mathematics, chemistry, physics, botany and zoology, and a post-graduate course in Bengali.

 Transport

 Taki Road railway station is on the Barasat-Hasnabad line, which is part of the Kolkata Suburban Railway system.

 State Highway 2 passes through Taki.